{/*

 6. Choose the right launch date

-While technical issues should be right at the top of your list, the timing of your website launch is just as important as the components under the hood.
+While technical issues should be at the top of your list, the timing of your website launch is just as important as the components under the hood.

 7. Don't forget the little things